hybula/antidote/README.md

 # Antidote
-A blocklist to keep the internet clean.
+A tailored and open database of live internet threats.